 - Disregard of stop lights and other traffic controls

 - Driving too fast or too slowly

-According to the Canadian Transportation Safety Board, about 160,000 road accidents occur in Canada annually.
+According to the Canadian Transportation Safety Board, about 160,000 road accidents occur in Canada every year.
 This translates to 2,800 to 2,900 people killed on the road every year.
 Regardless of how minor the accident may appear to be, severe injuries can result.
 Victims involved in minor accidents can suffer from a variety of ailments including whiplash, soft-tissue injuries, broken bones, brain injury, and even wrongful death.
 Your primary goal if you’ve been involved in a car accident should be to deal with your injuries and heal.
 Afterward, you should seek reimbursement for your medical bills, lost wages and damage to your property.

 If you or someone you know has been involved in an accident that has resulted in personal injury or property damage, contact our knowledgeable legal team at Martin G. Schulz & Associates for a free consultation.